grafana/k6-docs/src/data/markdown/docs/01 guides/03 Test authoring/02 Recording a session/01 Browser recorder.md

 If you need to capture this information, you should use the [HAR converter](/test-authoring/recording-a-session/har-converter).

-> The HAR converter is an alternative to the Browser recorder.
-It generates a k6 script based on the HTTP requests included on a HAR file.
+> The HAR converter is an alternative to the browser recorder.
+It generates a k6 script based on the HTTP requests included in a HAR file.

 ** Having problems recording a request? **

 If you have a problem recording a request, we recommend you to try the [HAR converter](/test-authoring/recording-a-session/har-converter).

-The browser recorder uses the HAR converter logic to generate the k6 script.
+The browser recorder uses the HAR converter to generate a k6 script.
 If the error persists with the HAR converter, please [report a new issue](https://github.com/loadimpact/har-to-k6/issues) providing detailed information about the problem.